Jerry1541/Jerry1541/README.md

 >- ⚡ Fun fact: ...
 I like cybersecurity

 ## 🧑 About Me
-I am a dedicated Information Technology graduate from Federation University, with work experience in the software development industry.
+I am a dedicated Information Technology graduate from Federation University, with experience in securing systems and preventing threats.
 Currently, I am pursuing my master's at UHCL with a focus on **cybersecurity**.

 ## ❗ Looking For
 I am seeking opportunities for a Cybersecurity Analyst role.